infinum/qa-handbook/Testing/Testing - Prerelease.md

 - Run a regression test of the release candidate on a non-production environment by following the test cases from the test execution.

-Sneak pic how a typical test execution looks like in TestRail:
+Sneak peek how a typical test execution looks like in TestRail:

 ![Testing_Prereleases_TestRail.png](/img/Testing_Prereleases_TestRail.png)